István Farkas de Boldogfa

-Dr. István Farkas de Boldogfa (11 July 1875 – 6 January 1921) was a Hungarian nobleman, jurist of the Kingdom of Hungary, supreme chief magistrate of district of Sümeg (Hungarian: főszolgabíró) in the county of Zala.
+Dr. István Farkas de Boldogfa (July 11, 1875 – January 6, 1921) was a Hungarian nobleman, jurist of the Kingdom of Hungary, supreme chief magistrate of district of Sümeg (Hungarian: főszolgabíró) in the county of Zala.

 Life

 Born in Zalaboldogfa in the county of Zala, in the former Kingdom of Hungary, István Imre (English: Stephen Emeric), descended from the ancient Roman Catholic Hungarian noble family Farkas de Boldogfa (in Hungarian: boldogfai Farkas család).
 He was son of Ferenc Farkas de Boldogfa (1838–1908), landowner, Zala county auditor and monetary comptroller of the county, and the noble lady Zsófia Marton de Nemesnép (1842–1900).
-His paternal grandparents were Ferenc Farkas de Boldogfa (1779-1844), judge, landowner, and Borbála Joó (1817-1881).
-His maternal grandparents were the Hungarian nobleman József Marton de Nemesnép (1797-1858), deputy-noble judge (Hungarian: alszolgabíró), jurist, landowner in Zala county, and Rozália Szluha de Verbó (1816-1883).
-His great grandfather was János Farkas de Boldogfa (1741-1788), jurist, lawyer, landowner, Prothonotary of the county of Zala.
+His paternal grandparents were Ferenc Farkas de Boldogfa (1779–1844), judge, landowner, and Borbála Joó (1817–1881).
+His maternal grandparents were the Hungarian nobleman József Marton de Nemesnép (1797–1858), deputy-noble judge (Hungarian: alszolgabíró), jurist, landowner in Zala county, and Rozália Szluha de Verbó (1816–1883).
+His great grandfather was János Farkas de Boldogfa (1741–1788), jurist, lawyer, landowner, Prothonotary of the county of Zala.
 István's brother was vitéz Sándor Farkas de Boldogfa (1880–1946), colonel of the Kingdom of Hungary, captain of the Order of Vitéz of the county of Zala, knight of the Order of the Iron Crown.
 Their second cousin was József Farkas de Boldogfa (1857–1951), landowner, politician, Member of the Hungarian Parliament.

-István Farkas de Boldogfa finished his studies of law on June 25th 1901 in the Franz Joseph University of Cluj-Napoca (Hungarian: Kolozsvár).
-On December 8th he was appointed honorary chief magistrate of district in the Zala County.
-On December 16th he became the substitute chief magistrate of district of Tapolca.
+István Farkas de Boldogfa finished his studies of law on June 25, 1901, in the Franz Joseph University of Cluj-Napoca (Hungarian: Kolozsvár).
+On December 8 he was appointed honorary chief magistrate of district in the Zala County.
+On December 16 he became the substitute chief magistrate of district of Tapolca.
 He occupied the same office during the following 10 years but in different districts within Zala, for example Alsólendva, and Nova, until he was elected supreme chief magistrate of district of Sümeg (Hungarian: főszolgabíró) in 1911.
 István ran the investigation, controlling and ceasing of the Epidemic of Dysentery that took many lives in the district of Sümeg in 1911.
 He had a strong hand controlling the cleanness of the public establishments and areas of the city and the district, what gain him a good name and respect among the locals.

-He organized a charity ball on February 1st 1912, in order to obtain funds for creating the sculpture of the Hungarian Martyr of the Hungarian Revolution of 1848 named László Csány, who was from Zala county.
+He organized a charity ball on February 1, 1912, to obtain funds for creating the sculpture of the Hungarian Martyr of the Hungarian Revolution of 1848 named László Csány, who was from Zala county.
 In the same year, he founded a Farmer Circle in Sümeg, what served for helping improve in the smallest agricultors' techniques in Zala.
 During the First World War, in 1917, the great alimentary crisis allowed several merchants a sellers to increase the prices of the food and products on the local markets.
 Controlling this situation, he put order regulating the prices.
 During the War after his services as the administrator of the District of Sümeg, he received the War Cross for Civil Merits and also a diploma of merit from the Hungarian Red cross.